Meet The 82-Year-Old App Developer Who Says Life Gets Better With Age

 BuzzFeed News caught up with Wakamiya at last week's Worldwide Developers Conference (WWDC) in San Jose, where Apple CEO Tim Cook introduced her as the oldest developer in attendance.

-Ma-chan, as she's affectionately called, discovered the internet when she was retired, caring for her elderly mother full-time and feeling particularly isolated.
+Ma-chan, as she's affectionately called, discovered the internet when she was retired, caring for her elderly mother full-time, and feeling particularly isolated.

 When Ma-chan retired from the bank she'd worked at since finishing high school, she got depressed thinking about life in her sixties and beyond.
 As an extrovert, she felt trapped in the house while taking care of her mother, like she was no longer part of the outside world.